wanghaisheng/responsive-landing-page-starter/content/blog/en/in-celebration-of-international-womens-day-2021.md

 ## Stories and Journeys From Our Colleagues

 In [2020](https://www.nexmo.com/legacy-blog/2020/03/10/in-celebration-of-international-womens-day-2020), we began the tradition of collecting personal stories from the Vonage community for Dev.to's "[Nevertheless, She Coded](https://dev.to/devteam/shecoded-2021-stories-from-women-building-software-and-the-allies-supporting-them-49pf)" initiative.
 Dev.to's annual celebration has blossomed into a beautiful collection of experiences, with each voice adding powerful perspective, wisdom, and advice.
-We're proud to help amplify the voices of the Vonage community this International Women's Day.
+We're proud to help amplify the voices of the Vonage community and support members in participating in this incredible program this International Women's Day.

 ### [Biochemist turned Solutions Engineer](https://dev.to/vonagedev/biochemist-turned-solutions-engineer-23k3)